Dumuzid the Fisherman

 Dumuzid, titled the Fisherman, was a legendary Sumerian king of Uruk listed originating from Kuara.
-According to legend, in the one-hundredth year of his reign, he was captured by Enmebaragesi.
+According to legend, in the 100th year of his reign, he was captured by Enmebaragesi.

 Sumerian King List

 The primary source of information comes from the Sumerian King List:

 Dumuzid, the fisherman, whose city was Kuara, ruled for 100 years.He (Dumuzid) was taken captive by the (single hand of Enmebaragesi).

 According to scholars, the sequence of the first Uruk dynasty was fabricated during the Ur III period, which didn't include comments about some rulers.
 The fabrication of king Dumuzid could have been derived from an ideological representation of the positional relationship, thought to have been practiced by the Ur III kings and their predecessors to Dumuzid in the myth of the holy wedding, and was added as a symbol of this act.

 To be able to distinguish him from the god Dumuzid, the profession of fisherman and the origin from Kuara were assigned to him, probably from a cult in Kuara, where there is evidence of a temple of Dumuzid.
 The C version of the Sumerian King List contains the ending of his reign in hands of Enmebaragesi, this addition has been interpreted as a subsequent addition, which would give historical weight and justify the lack of expansion in the literary texts.